Spear: Ancient Romans

-In the pre-Marian Roman armies, the first two lines of battle, the hasttati and principes, often fought with a sword called a gladius and pila, heavy javelins that were specifically designed to be thrown at an enemy to pierce and foul a target's shield.
+In the pre-Marian Roman armies, the first two lines of battle, the hastati and principes, often fought with a sword called a gladius and pila, heavy javelins that were specifically designed to be thrown at an enemy to pierce and foul a target's shield.
 Originally the principes were armed with a short spear called a hasta, but these gradually fell out of use, eventually being replaced by the gladius.
 The third line, the triarii, continued to use the hasta.

 From the late 2nd century BC, all legionaries were equipped with the pilum.
 The pilum continued to be the standard legionary spear until the end of the 2nd century AD.
 Auxilia, however, were equipped with a simple hasta and, perhaps, javelins or darts.
 During the 3rd century AD, although the pilum continued to be used, legionaries usually were equipped with other forms of throwing and thrusting spear, similar to auxilia of the previous century.
 By the 4th century, the pilum had effectively disappeared from common use.

 In the late period of the Roman Empire, the spear became more often used because of its anti-cavalry capacities as the barbarian invasions were often conducted by people with a developed culture of cavalry in warfare.

 Medieval period

 After the fall of the Western Roman Empire, the spear and shield continued to be used by nearly all Western European cultures.
 Since a medieval spear required only a small amount of steel along the sharpened edges (most of the spear-tip was wrought iron), it was an economical weapon.
 Quick to manufacture, and needing less smithing skill than a sword, it remained the main weapon of the common soldier.
-The Vikings, for instance, although often portrayed with axe or sword in hand, were armed mostly with spears, as were their Anglo-Saxon, Irish, or continental contemporaries.
+The Vikings, for instance, although often portrayed with an axe, sword, or lance in hand, were armed mostly with spears, as were their Anglo-Saxon, Irish, or continental contemporaries.
+Spears eventually evolved into lances; this is where the lance depiction comes from.
+With a good majority of Medieval weapons being spears they became integrated into many war tactics.
+Spears were very commonly used while providing a defensive block.
+When men on horses tried to get by these blocks, they would often be killed by the spears that could poke through the shield walls.
+Spears became more common than swords and axes because of how cheap, long, and fast spears were made.